Support the College of Education

 Please consider supporting the College of Education Scholars Fund, the Behavior Clinic, the Hartman Literacy and Learning Center, or the Dean's Fund.
-For details on how your gift can impact the College of Education, please contact Stacy Mitz, Associate Vice President for Engagement in University Advancement.
+For details on how your gift can impact the College of Education, contact Heather Wolfgram, Director of Development for the college.

 The College of Education Scholars Fund

 Given the notable costs of state-of-the art preparation, nearly all of our remarkable undergraduate and graduate students would benefit from the financial assistance this fund provides.
 Make an investment in the future by helping to support our aspiring education and mental health professionals, and by extension, the children, adolescents, adults, and families they will serve over the course of their careers.

 As a by-product of aiding troubled young children and their families, the Behavior Clinic provides the opportunity to give graduate students experience in the field of pediatric mental health and to contribute original research to it.
 By donating to this fund, you will be supporting the training of graduate assistantships to provide treatment for the children and to help determine best practices.

 The nationally renowned Hartman Literacy and Learning Center offers the College the rare opportunity to enhance the preparation of future elementary school teachers, help young at-risk readers through tutoring, and advance the field of literacy.
 Gifts to the Hartman Center support all aspects of its operation – our instruction, our scholarship, and our community service.